John Gibson Paton: Return to the New Hebrides

 Arriving back in the New Hebrides in August 1866, John and his new wife Maggie established a new Mission station on Aniwa Island, the nearest island to Tanna.
 There they lived in a small native hut while they built a house for themselves and two houses for orphan children.
 Later, a church, a printing house, and other buildings were erected.

 In Aniwa they found the natives to be very similar to those on Tanna – "The same superstitions, the same cannibalistic cruelties and depravities, the same barbaric mentality, the same lack of altruistic or humanitarian impulses were in evidence."

 Nevertheless, they continued in their missionary work and it was there in Aniwa that 6 of their 10 children were born, 4 of whom died in early childhood or in infancy.
 Their fourth son, Frank Hume Lyall Paton, who followed them as a missionary in the New Hebrides, was one of those born on Aniwa Island.

 John learned the language and reduced it to writing.
 Maggie taught a class of about fifty women and girls who became experts at sewing, singing and plaiting hats, and reading.
 They trained the teachers, translated and printed and expounded the Scriptures, ministered to the sick and dying, dispensed medicines every day, taught them the use of tools, held worship services every Lord's Day and sent native teachers to all the villages to preach the gospel.

+In 1886, Paton proposed the establishment of an Australian trading company in the New Hebrides to forestall French influence, lobbying members of the Melbourne Chamber of Commerce.
+His efforts failed but a similar Australasian New Hebrides Company was incorporated in Sydney in 1889.

 Enduring many years of deprivation, danger from natives and disease, they continued with their work and after many years of patient ministry, the entire island of Aniwa professed Christianity.
 In 1899 Paton saw his Aniwa New Testament printed and the establishment of missionaries on twenty-five of the thirty islands of the New Hebrides.